ton-community/ton-docs/docs/develop/howto/subresolvers.md

 Actually, base64 addresses parsing does not work: if you attempt to enter `<some-address>.address.resolve-contract.ton`, you will get an error saying that domain is misconfigured or does not exist.
 The reason for that is that domain names are case-insensitive (feature inherited from real DNS) and thus are converted to lowercase, taking you to some address of non-existent workchain.
 :::

+### Binding the resolver

+Now that the subresolver contract is deployed, we need to point the domain to it, that is, to change domain `dns_next_resolver` record.
+We may do so by sending message with the following TL-B structure to the domain contract.

+1. `change_dns_record#4eb1f0f9 query_id:uint64 record_key#19f02441ee588fdb26ee24b2568dd035c3c9206e11ab979be62e55558a1d17ff record:^[dns_next_resolver#ba93 resolver:MsgAddressInt]`

 ## Creating own subdomains manager

 Subdomains can be useful for regular users - for example, to link several projects to a single domain, or to link to friends' wallets.